-There is a common saying — “Breaking up is hard to do.”
-But is it really all that hard?
+It’s a common saying, but is it really all that hard?

 We go into relationships with expectations of how things should be, but then we are hit with the reality of how things really are.
 And that is where the pain truly lies.
 Often the gap between our expectations and reality is way too big to even consider “making up”; this is when it is time to consider ending the relationship altogether.

 Making up and breaking up both involve a wide array of principles and practices.
 Honestly, I’ve been broken up with more than I have done the breaking up, but after all these years and all the different experiences, I am definitely sure of how it should and should not be executed.

 My goal is not to help you end your relationship, but to help you learn how to give yourself the best life you deserve.
 And if that means ending a relationships, romantic or not, then it needs to be done the right way.

 Consider the best break up songs out there: Bob Dylan, T. Swift, Ariana Grande, the list goes on.
 Music brings clarity in times of need, especially when you are stuck in this limbo between expectation and reality.

 Relationships run their course, that’s not a secret.
 And yet, it can still be difficult to recognize when it’s time to call it quits.
 Sometimes there are signs that you’ve “lost that lovin’ feeling”, but sometimes you don’t really know.